 Current Students' Research

-There are currently approximately 60 students enrolled in the NRESS Ph.D. program, making NRESS one of the largest Ph.D. programs at UNH.
+There are approximately 60 students enrolled in the NRESS Ph.D. program, including both the Natural Resources and Environmental Studies (NRES) and Earth and Environmental Sciences (EES) degree options, making NRESS one of the largest Ph.D. programs at UNH.
 Students are in varying stages of their doctoral studies, from first year to late candidacy, and the degree path (NRES or EES) is also noted below for each student.
 Some student listings are linked to profile pages, which include a description of the research, awards, presentations and publications, and other related links.
-Meet and explore NRESS students and their research!
+Meet NRESS students and their research!

 Student Name & Email AddressDegreeAdvisorDepartmentResearch Topic* indicates at candidacy